lrq3000/pyFileFixity/README.md

 4- If you used pyFileFixity before the failure of your storage media, you can then use your pre-computed databases to check that files are intact (rfigc.py) and if they aren't, you can recover them (using header_ecc.py and structural_adaptive_ecc.py).
 It can also help if you recovered your files via data scraping, because your files will be totally unorganized, but you can use a previously generated database file to recover the full names and directory tree structure using rfigc.py --filescraping_recover.

 Also, you can try to fix some of your files using specialized repairing tools (but remember that such tool cannot guarantee you the same recovering capacity as an error correction code - and in addition, error correction code can tell you when it has recovered successfully).
+For example:

-For example, for tar files, you can use fixtar: https://github.com/BestSolution-at/fixtar
+- for tar files, you can use fixtar: https://github.com/BestSolution-at/fixtar
+- for RAID mounting and recovery, you can use "Raid faster - recover better" (rfrb) tool by Sabine Seufert and Christian Zoubek: https://github.com/lrq3000/rfrb

 Protecting directory tree meta-data
 --------------------------------------------------